swthemathwiz/wyse-5070-ethernet-adapter/README.md

 adapter) and fit the top of the ethernet jack under the panel opening then pull back on the rear latch and push the PCB down.
 The
 PCB should be seated firmly with minimal play.

-I didn't put any screws in to the PCB; there doesn't seem to be enough space to apply both screws - space is that tight.
-If there is no 3rd display port (I think J4105's have 2 DPs / J5005's have 3 DPs), then you can easily use one M3 screw with a thin head and a nut inside the adapter.
+I didn't put any screws through the PCB; there doesn't seem to be enough space to apply both screws - space is that tight.
+If there is no third display port (I think the J4105's have 2 DPs / J5005's have 3 DPs), then you can easily use one screw on the outside and a nut on the inside.

-Install the cable connecting the daughter board before putting the adapter in the 5070.
+Install the cable connecting the daughter board before putting the adapter into the 5070.

 Screw two reasonably-short M3 thin (_wafer_) head screws into the 5070 through the _wings_ of the adapter.